Death Date: 12/11/2020

 - Anurag Kashyap‘s “Black Friday” was his debut Bollywood film, followed by Rahul Dholakia’s film Parzania.
 Both, the films and Asif Basra, earned critical acclaims.

-- He is often seen training young talents by organizing acting workshops at Prithvi Theater.
+- In the fag end of his career, he was often seen training young talents by organizing acting workshops at Prithvi Theater.

 - Asif Basra also appeared in the 2018 Hindi family drama ‘Hichki,’ starring Rani Mukerji.